qarhum06/Python_API_ETL/README.md

 ## Overview

-This ETL pipeline automates the process of reading sales data from Excel, cleaning and transforming it, and loading it into a SQL Server table named **`Carts`**.
+This ETL pipeline automates the process of reading data from API, cleaning and transforming it, and loading it into a SQL Server table named **`Carts`**.

 The process follows a simple 3-step design: